redhat-developer/rpm-packaging-guide/source/appendix.rst

     for RPM Packagers, systems administrators, and developers.

-One of the most common use cases RPM Packagers have for `Mock`_ is to create what is known as a "prestine build environment".
-By using mock as a "prestine build environment", nothing about the current state of your system has an effect on the RPM Package itself.
+One of the most common use cases RPM Packagers have for `Mock`_ is to create what is known as a "pristine build environment".
+By using mock as a "pristine build environment", nothing about the current state of your system has an effect on the RPM Package itself.
 Mock uses different configurations to specify what the build "target" is, these are found on your system in the ``/etc/mock/``